wernight/docker-codiad/README.md

 ### Extending the capabilies

-If you want more than just the editor and for example **build and run Docker images** (e.g. using the Terminal plugin or Macros plugin), then install Docker on the host and create a `Dockerfile` like:
+You can easily extend to include tool you may need and have them ready whenever you re-create your container.
+Just create a `Dockerfile` like:

     FROM wernight/codiad
-    RUN apt update && apt install -y docker.io
+    RUN apt update && apt install -y build-essential python

 Now you can just build and use your new image:

     $ docker build -t codiad .
-    $ docker run --rm -p 8080:80 -v /var/run/docker.sock:/var/run/docker.sock codiad
+    $ docker run --rm -p 8080:80 codiad

 ## Versions

+  * **2016-06-29:** Include `docker` to allow building stuff from within Codiad.
   * **2016-06-29:** Makes `latest` based on Ubuntu due to some bugs and to allow extending; keep `alpine` as a branch.
   * **2016-06-24:** Base on Alpine + S6 + Nginx + PHP-FPM.
   * **2016-06-23:** Removed plug-ins and inlined this repos' init scripts.